The Creating Landscapes Idea:

 A restatement of the relation of reflective thinking to the educative process.

 This paper is a reflection.
 It documents almost thirty year exploration into what ultimately has become The Creating Landscapes Idea.

 Early in the inquiry process a long awaited interview with Maxine Greene, Foundations of Education Professor at Teachers College was at hand.
 In preparation I had spent more than a year immersed in the philosophical writings of William James and John Dewey.
 Less than 5 minutes into our conversation Maxine said: “Don’t tell me what you know, I know all that!
 Tell me what you want to know, then, I’ll know what you know.”

 And with that, the world of inquiry shifted!

 Questions began to guide a quarter-century journey into the animating and mystifying realm of aesthetic experience—What is it?
 What does it mean?
 Why does it matter?

 … all possibilities reach us through the imagination.

-Inspiration for the original Creating Landscapes Summer Program in 1990 was the single question:
+A single question inspired the original Creating Landscapes Summer Program in 1990: